 Looking to belt out some useful Greek travel phrases seriously?
-Well, we cannot blame you since Greece has always been one a tourist destination that most of us are craving to visit.
+We cannot blame you since Greece has always been a tourist destination that most of us crave.
 Before you plan out a tour or move to the country, we highly recommend that you first try to learn the language so that you can navigate the place like a pro, discover the rich history that can be reflected through the everyday words and expressions, and connect with the locals more deeply.

 Greece holds a special place in our hearts no matter where we are in the world.
 Most of us have learned about this country and its history through literature, and we somehow fell in love with gods and their particular stories.
 In fact, if you will ask anyone if they know any Greek personality, even high school students can list down all the famous names such as Zeus, Aphrodite, Hera, Poseidon, and Athena!
 If you come across a fan, they might even give you a full-blown explanation of the entire family tree!